NLnetLabs/rpki-doc/source/tools.rst

    and the potential impact of deploying "invalid is reject" routing policies.

 :ref:`rtrlib`
-   The RTRlib implements the client-side of the RPKI-RTR protocol (RFC 6810, RFC 8210) and BGP Prefix Origin Validation (RFC 6811).
+   The RTRlib implements the client-side of the RPKI-RTR protocol (:rfc-reference:`6810`, :rfc-reference:`8210`) and BGP Prefix Origin Validation (:rfc-reference:`6811`).
 This also enables the maintenance of router keys, which are required to deploy BGPSec.

    RTRlib was originally founded by researchers from the Computer Systems & Telematics group at Freie Universität Berlin and reseachers from the INET research group at Hamburg University of Applied Sciences, under the supervision of Matthias Wählisch and Thomas Schmidt.
 It is now a community project.